 Most seniors, if not all, want to maintain a functional independence as long as possible.
 Through regular exercise consisting of strength and balance training, they’ll be able to accomplish this goal.
 Have your elderly loved one exercise for at least 30 minutes every day and perform strength exercises at least two nonconsecutive days every week.

 Exercises with moderate intensity aid in lowering the systolic blood pressure significantly.
 To maximize the benefits, have your elderly loved one break up his/her regular exercise routine into three parts for at least 10 minutes each.

 Overall, exercise for seniors delays death from all causes.
+That’s about the best reason why seniors need to exercise.
 When a person exercises at an intensity that is greater than 4 METS, studies show that the risk of all-cause mortality has been reduced to 30% to 80%.
 Therefore, exercising is proven to prevent premature death from different causes.

 Amount of Exercise Recommended

 The latest government recommendation for exercise follows the American College of Sports Medicine and American Heart Association.
 Seniors have to do a moderate-intensity aerobic workout for at least 30 minutes, five times a week.
 Or your loved one can also do a vigorous-intensity aerobic workout such as running, for at least 20 minutes, three times per week.
 As for the majority of older people, the most beneficial and recommended exercises would be walking.

 Even though regular physical activity benefits seniors, over 90% of the elderly do not exercise enough.
 The benefits of exercise for seniors are often underrated.

 At a Paradise for Parents, we know that it is very important to stay physically fit and healthy especially in our golden years.
 We encourage our senior residents to get fit and active by having a personal trainer who works closely with residents in all of our assisted living homes in order to ensure that their physical capabilities are accommodated.